nightrunner91/nightvue/README.md

   background: linear-gradient(90deg, #009688, transparent);
 }
 ```
 On other hand you can apply gradient to selector in SCSS by using prepared mixin `@linear-gradient($args...)`.
-It requires only one argument in which you should pass any gradient from `$gradients` map using build-in Sass module `map-get()`.
+It requires only one argument in which you should pass any gradient from `$gradients` map by using build-in Sass module `map-get()`.
 Here is what it looks like:
 ```
 .selector-1 {
   @include linear-gradient(map-get($gradients, 'primary_success'))